marcelrebmann/ngrok-domain-publisher/README.md

 >A simple script to find and publish the new URL under which your machine is accessible via Ngrok.<br>
 >You can add customized handler functions to specify how the new URL should be published.

-As you might know, a new public URL is generated every time, the Ngrok service restarts (unless you have a paid plan).
+As you might know, a new public URL is generated every time the Ngrok service restarts (unless you have a paid plan).
-(e.g. when your Raspberry Pi is rebooting for some reasons) This means after each restart we need to find out the new URL by looking it up either in the Web interface or in the service logs.
+E.g. when your Raspberry Pi is rebooting for some reasons.
+This means after each restart we need to find out the new URL by looking it up either on the web interface or in the service logs.

 This script was written to enable automatic publishing of the URL without any interaction.